-Mark 16:9: "Now when Jesus was risen early the first day of the week, he appeared first to Mary Magdalene, out of whom he had cast seven devils.

-10 And she went and told them that had been with him, as they mourned and wept.

-- 11 And they, when they had heard that he was alive, and had been seen of her, believed not. - 12 After that he appeared in another form unto two of them, as they walked, and went into the country.

-- 13 And they went and told it unto the residue: neither believed they them. - 14 Afterward he appeared unto the eleven as they sat at meat, and upbraided them with their unbelief and hardness of heart, because they believed not them which had seen him after he was risen."
+Mark 16:9-14: "Now when Jesus was risen early the first day of the week, he appeared first to Mary Magdalene, out of whom he had cast seven devils.
+And she went and told them that had been with him, as they mourned and wept.
+And they, when they had heard that he was alive, and had been seen of her, believed not.
+After that he appeared in another form unto two of them, as they walked, and went into the country.
+And they went and told it unto the residue: neither believed they them.
+Afterward he appeared unto the eleven as they sat at meat, and upbraided them with their unbelief and hardness of heart, because they believed not them which had seen him after he was risen."

-On top of that, He also appeared to a crowd of more than 500 people:
+The resurrected Jesus also appeared to a crowd of more than 500 people:

-- 1 Corinthians 15:3: "For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; - 4 And that he was buried, and that he rose again the third day according to the scriptures: - 5 And that he was seen of Cephas, then of the twelve: - 6 After that, he was seen of above five hundred brethren at once; of whom the greater part remain unto this present, but some are fallen asleep. - 7 After that, he was seen of James; then of all the apostles. - 8 And last of all he was seen of me also, as of one born out of due time."
+1 Corinthians 15:3-8: "For I delivered unto you first of all that which I also received, how that Christ died for our sins according to the scriptures; And that he was buried, and that he rose again the third day according to the scriptures: And that he was seen of Cephas, then of the twelve: After that, he was seen of above five hundred brethren at once; of whom the greater part remain unto this present, but some are fallen asleep.
+After that, he was seen of James; then of all the apostles.
+And last of all he was seen of me also, as of one born out of due time."